-What is included in your home inspection?
+What's included in your home inspection?

 1 | Interior and Exterior Inspection

-2 | Structural and Mechanical Inspection
+2 | Structural Inspection

 3 | Roof and Attic Inspection